-4. Money, Money, MONEY: Having a publicist is a big investment.
+4. Money, Money, MONEY: Having a publicist is a big investment—like a five figure investment.
 But, one that can really pay off.
 A publicist works on a monthly retainer, so you definitely want to be financially prepared.
 If you are struggling to pay your rent or mortgage, as Suze Orman would tell you, you can’t afford it.
 Which brings me to…

 5. Be Patient: It takes more than one month to see results.
 I usually tell my clients that you should really give your publicist a solid three to six months before deciding if the investment is paying off.
 So, when you begin with a publicist you really want to have your ducks in a row.
 Have your website up and running, have high res images of yourself, product, space, etc. saved in a Dropbox folder that is easy to share.

 6. They Like Me!
 They Really Like Me: This may be the biggest key to life in general.
 If people like you, they will want to

 date you, be your friend, help you, work with you.
 If editors, producers, directors, television bookers, etc. like you, they will want to work with you again and again (provided you meet the criteria in number 1).
 And a little insider secret, if your publicist likes you, she will work extra hard for you because it makes her happy to see you succeed!